 Check the drive belts and hoses

 Confirming the condition of the drive belts is vital because, if they fail, the engine may have a total shutdown.
 This means the battery won’t charge, making your car overheat.
 To determine if the drive belts have a problem, look out for screeching noises whenever the car starts.
 Consider having a professional mechanic check it out for you if you’re unsure of anything.
+Should you need to replace the belts before you leave on your travels, you will then be able to buy v type belts (or whichever type you need) in advance and have them fitted so that they will not cause you any problems.

 Service your car